 Even Homer Simpson had a successful turn in a nationwide famous Barbershop Quartet!

-I sing, but not barbershop, but again, I have friends that have participated in Barbershop (or the female version) their whole lives.
-The Barbershop Harmony Society is the guiding organization of Barbershop singing in America.
+I do not sing barbershop, but I have friends that have participated in barbershop and its female version.
+The Barbershop Harmony Society is the guiding organization of barbershop singing across America.

 Tennessee Walking Horse National Celebration®

-This organization and festival came out in protection of the Tennessee Walking Horse against illegal and inhumane training practices in 2006.
+This organization and festival began to protect the Tennessee Walking Horse against illegal and inhumane training practices in 2006.
 The organization was unable to award a World Grand Champion that year, since 8 of 11 finalists failed inspection in their use of illegal and/or inhumane training materials on horses.